What are the worst comic book movie villains? Who are the absolute stinkers that nobody liked?

 The only character worse than Richard Pryor’s Gus Gorman in Superman III was Robert Vaughn’s Ross Webster, a campy version of Lex Luthor.

 Okay, maybe he isn’t worse than Pryor, but he is still pretty bad.
 Everything about this movie is bad.
 To think that Superman gets outsmarted by these characters is an insult.
+This is definitely one of the worst comic book movie villains of all time.

 11. Rhino (The Amazing Spider-Man 2)